raynardzxc/cdt-1d/README.md

 # <h1 p align = "center"> **Makan-Time**

-This repository contains the code for the python implmentation "The Makan Time" game.
+This repository contains the code for the python implmentation for Makan-Time.
 This game was created for the 1D component of the Computational Thinking for Design course at the Singapore University of Technology and Design.

 ## <ins>_**About Makan-Time**_</ins>
 This game is a spin off from the traditional Snake-And-Apple game aimed at encouraging young children to eat their vegetables while discouraging them from snacking on unhealthy foods.